Specialties, Supported Entries and Sweepstakes at AKC Dog Shows

 Concurrent Specialty:

 This is a separate specialty show held on the same grounds as a group or all-breed show on the same day.
 Like an independent specialty, the breed club must obtain permission from the AKC and make their own show-related arrangements.
 A concurrent specialty may offer great value to breeds who can do a second show on the same day since both club and exhibitor expense is spread over two events on a single day, while still providing an additional opportunity for earning points.
 The AKC limits concurrent specialties, and the breed judging at the host club’s event (e.g., to 100 entries per judge per ring for concurrent specialties at an all-breed show), and considerable coordination with (and permission from) the host club is required.
-Despite everyone’s best effort in scheduling, there is a possibility of running into a conflict with the judging at the host show on the same day.
+Depending on timing and despite everyone’s best effort in scheduling, there is a possibility of running into a conflict with the judging at the host show on the same day.
 If this happens, an exhibitor who has paid to enter two events may have to decide, for example, if they prefer to stay in the breed competition of the concurrent specialty or compete in the group judging of the host show.

 Designated Specialty: